ankitpatil3003/AI-Document-Chat-Saas-Application/README.md

 4. Push to the branch (git push origin feature/foo)
 5. Open a Pull Request
 Please follow the existing code style and add relevant tests.

+## 📄 License
+This project is licensed under the MIT License.
+See LICENSE for details.

 ## ✉️ Contact
 - Made by Ankit Patil